 Google Workspace Technical Support Services Guidelines

-The following technical support services guidelines ("Guidelines") apply to support services for Google Workspace Services ("Services"), except for the services and editions noted below that are excluded from coverage.
+The following technical support services guidelines ("Guidelines") apply to support services for Google Workspace Services ("Services"), except for the services and editions identified in Section 5 (Excluded Services and Editions) below that are not eligible for support services.
 Capitalized terms not defined herein have the meaning set forth in the agreement that governs Customer's use of Google Workspace Services ("Agreement").
-For clarity, Google does not offer TSS for Chrome Sync Services in Google Workspace for Education or for Additional Products as set forth at the following URL: https://www.google.com/support/a/bin/answer.py?hl=en&answer=181865.

 - 1. Support Request Submission

 - 1.1 Customer Efforts to Fix Errors.
 Prior to making a Request to Google, Customer will use reasonable efforts to resolve issues and fix any error, bug, malfunction or network connectivity defect without escalation to Google.
 Customer Contact may then submit a Request for technical support as specified at https://support.google.com/a/answer/1047213?hl=en or as such URL may be updated by Google.